 Thank you for your interest in employment with the City of Longview Fire Department.

 All firefighters are full-time uniformed positions providing first line duty in the protection of life and property of the citizens of the community including fire prevention and fire protection.
 The City of Longview provides fire service 24 hours a day with uniformed staff assigned to 24-hour shifts.
-Employees are required to reside within a 25 mile radius of the city limits of Longview.
+Employees are required to reside within 60 road miles of station 81.

 Entry Level Fire Fighters